forwinder15/learndiesels/content/posts/2019-05-17--21-tips-every-diesel-mechanic-wish-they'd-learned-sooner/index.md

 ---
 title: 21 Tips Every Diesel Mechanic Wish They’d Learned Sooner
-category: How Tos
+category: how tos
 cover: mech2.jpg
 author: Johnathan Coker
-updated: 'Last updated: Dec 10, 2020'
+updated: "Last updated: Dec 10, 2020"
 ---

 <iframe src="https://www.youtube.com/embed/SSrXZD9qYGs" width="600" height="400"></iframe>

 I wanted to put together a list of help for that struggling mechanic out there.
 Sometimes even after years of turning wrenches, there are tips and tricks that the old man in your shop just never shared.